 Monthly disability compensation varies depending on your degree of disability.
 The VA assigns a 100% disability rating to mesothelioma and asbestos lung cancer.
 Veterans with these illnesses and the required documentation are entitled to full disability payments.

-The VA also offers special disability compensation to some veterans.
+Additionally, the VA offers special disability compensation to certain veterans.
 If you have mesothelioma and need care in your home, you could qualify for this additional benefit.

 Specialized Healthcare for Veterans